openstack-archive/sahara/doc/source/userdoc/installation.guide.rst

 1. First you need to install `python-setuptools`, `python-virtualenv` and python headers using your OS package manager.
 The python headers package name depends on OS.
-For Ubuntu it is `python-dev`, for Red Hat - `python-devel` So for Ubuntu run :
+For Ubuntu it is `python-dev`, for Red Hat - `python-devel`.
+So for Ubuntu run :

 .. sourcecode:: console